 Support Timeline Under Normal Circumstances

 Child support is money paid by the non-custodial parent to the parent with custody to ensure your children have the same standard of living as before the divorce.
-In Wisconsin, this is done by a percentage-standard method, so basically as the non-custodial parent you pay a percentage of your income based on the number of minor children in the marriage.
+In Wisconsin, this is calculated by a percentage-standard method.
+So basically, as the non-custodial parent, you pay a percentage of your income based on the number of minor children in the marriage.

 When Does Child Support Continue Through College?

 In Wisconsin, unless your children's college education is specifically included in the divorce settlement, there is not an obligation to include it in child support.
 Make sure if any promises or agreements were made before the divorce to get them included in the settlement.
 An oral agreement or written handshake isn't enough!

 If it is not stated in your divorce judgment that the non-custodial parent has to help with college expenses, then child support will automatically stop when the child turns 18 or graduates high school.
 Generally, this isn't something that can change after the divorce settlement.
 If this is something you feel should be included in your divorce settlement, make sure to consult your attorney.

 In What Other Cases Might Child Support End Early?

 In the vast majority of cases, child support continues until age 18 or graduation from high school.
 However, there are a few instances where child support will end early, such as: